dphfox/technical-fluff/_posts/2024-04-16-monotonic-painting.md

     <img src="/assets/posts/monotonic-painting/level-3-unsure.svg" alt="The next dependency of the object is invalid, so the time isn't accurate.">
 </figure>

-So, the dependency must have its further dependencies visited.
+So, the dependency must be revalidated to know whether it has meaningfully changed or not.
+Even if one of its own dependencies is meaningfully different, the property doesn't apply transitively.

 <figure>
     <img src="/assets/posts/monotonic-painting/level-3-dependency.svg" alt="The dependency is queried and marked as busy.">